ZhgChg.Li

 System

-• Entrypoint.gs: Defines the entry point for doGet().
+• Entrypoint.gs: Define the doGet() entry point

 Controller